GurnoorNarula/eth_denver_2025/README.md

 In this future, these powerful first-point operator agents will need to receive, understand, process, and respond to complex user requests.
 To do so effectively, they will be in charge of breaking said task into easier-to-complete subtasks.
 For each of these subtasks, the operator agent will be in charge of discovering, contracting, and coordinating a set of purpose-specific agents.

-**🌟The Agent Pages Protocol** answers the question: "How do we efficiently discover and coordinate a user's intent when there are multiple agentic frameworks that house thousands of purpose-specific agents each?"
+**The Agent Pages Protocol** answers the question: "How do we efficiently discover and coordinate a user's intent when there are multiple agentic frameworks that house thousands of purpose-specific agents each?"

 ## 🌟Project Vision